-The additional wired 2T or T/H sensors must be properly addressed in order to be used in the main sensor aggregation calculations.
-The standard addressing of these sensors differs from that of the main sensor aggregation calculations Liebert® iCOMTM also supports.
-The end-user shall have the ability to determine which of the connected sensors may be included/excluded in the supply or return Sensor Aggregation calculations that are supported by the Main Sensor Aggregation feature via the toggle shown in the image above.
+The additional wired 2T or T/H sensors must be properly addressed in order to be used in the Control Sensor Aggregation calculations.
+The standard addressing of these sensors differs from that of the Control Sensor Aggregation calculations VertivTM Liebert® iCOMTM also supports.
+The end-user shall have the ability to determine which of the connected sensors may be included/excluded in the Supply or Return Sensor Aggregation calculations that are supported by the Control Sensor Aggregation calculations that are supported by the Control Sensor Aggregation feature via the toggle shown in the image above.
 End-users will also the capability of calibrating each sensor.

-The information below represents the CANbus addressing of the additional wired sensors which shall be used for Main Sensor Aggregation calculation:
+The information below represents the CANbus addressing of the additional wired sensors which shall be used for Control Sensor Aggregation calculation: